Open-ET/openet-ssebop/README.rst

 Temperature Correction (Tcorr or C-factor)
 ----------------
-In order to correspond the maximum air temperature with cold/wet limiting environmental conditions, the SSEBop model uses a gridded air temperature correction coefficient (C-factor) uniquely calculated for each Landsat scene from well-watered/vegetated pixels.
+In order to correspond the maximum air temperature with cold/wet limiting environmental conditions, the SSEBop model uses a temperature correction coefficient (C-factor) uniquely calculated for each Landsat scene from well-watered/vegetated pixels.
 This temperature correction component is based on a ratio of Tmax and LST that has passed through several conditions such as NDVI limits.
 The SSEBop model utilizes Tcorr as a function of the maximum air temperature, so the data source of the Tcorr collection needs to match the data source of the air temperature.

 .. image:: docs/TODOaddNewTcorrFigure.PNG